viant/datly/doc/README.md

 for single or multi relation data mutation.
 Datly uses transaction to modify data in database.

-For patch/update operation datly support input state distinction, with Has marker, allowing handling user input effectively, ensuring data integrity, and improving the security of applications or systems.
+For patch/update operation datly support input state distinction, with Has marker, allowing handling user input effectively, ensuring data integrity, and improving the security of applications.
 This approach simplify input validation and tracking actual changes supplied by a client.